Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Problem Formulation

 where $\{f_j\}_{j=1}^d$ are a set of continuous functions, and $\{\varepsilon_j\}_{j=1}^{d}$ are a set of independent zero mean random errors.
 Model \eqref{eqn:model} permits a fairly flexible structure.
 For instance, if each $f_j$ is a linear function, then \eqref{eqn:model} reduces to a linear structural equation model.
 If each $f_j$ is an additive function, i.e., $f_j(\Xbf_{ {\hbox{PA}}_j})=\sum_{k \in { {\hbox{PA}}_j}} f_{j,k}(X_k)$, then \eqref{eqn:model} becomes an additive model.
 In our test, we do \emph{not} impose linear or additive model structures.
 Moreover, we can easily extend the proposed test to the setting of generalized linear model, where the $X_j$ can be either continuous or discrete-valued.
-We discuss such an extension in Section \ref{sec:extglm}.
-When \eqref{eqn:model} holds, the corresponding DAG is identifiable under mild conditions \citep{Peters2014causal}.
+We discuss such an extension in Section \ref{sec:ext-glm} of the Appendix.

+Under model \eqref{eqn:model}, the corresponding DAG is identifiable under some reasonable conditions.
+We consider three examples to discuss explicitly those conditions.